garikana/ArithmeticExpr-Parser/README.md

         - 3 : Rule 1 of term : primary
           - 3 : Rule 1 of primary : number (**call returns**)

+## Conclusions
+Arithmetic expression evaluation shows a simple application of grammars.
+Grammars are used almost universally for parsing.
+I plan to explore grammars in more detail in future by showing a markup language parser.